Arborists on the Gold Coast, QLD

 on the Gold Coast

 The Gold Coast is a green city on the water.
-The beachside suburbs run to towering Norfolk Island pines, weeping figs and poincianas, with cocos, foxtail and bangalow palms in just about every yard and along the canals at Mermaid Waters, Sovereign Islands and Hope Island.
-Climb west into the hinterland at Tamborine Mountain, Springbrook and the Currumbin Valley and it turns to tall rainforest and big flooded gums over acreage blocks.
-When a tree or a large palm needs cutting back or taking out, it is a job for a qualified arborist, not a bloke with a ladder and a hand saw.
+The beachside suburbs run to towering Norfolk Island pines — the stands along Burleigh's Esplanade and Coolangatta's Marine Parade are National Trust listed — with cocos, foxtail and bangalow palms in just about every yard and along the canals at Mermaid Waters, Sovereign Islands and Hope Island.
+Climb west into the hinterland at Springbrook, the Numinbah Valley and the Currumbin Valley and it turns to tall rainforest and big flooded gums, a species that clears 50 metres in south-east Queensland, over acreage blocks.
+When a tree or a large palm needs cutting back or taking out, the height and the hazards put it well past a DIY job — that is trained-climber work, not something for a ladder and a hand saw.

 Two forces keep Gold Coast arborists busy.
-The weather is the first: the storm season from November to March brings severe storms and the occasional ex-cyclone crossing south from the tropics, and salt-laden coastal wind is hard on trees, dropping limbs onto roofs, fences and Energex lines.
+The weather is the first: the official cyclone season runs 1 November to 30 April, bringing severe storms and the occasional ex-cyclone crossing south from the tropics, and the salt-laden wind this coast is named for — the council describes its own shoreline vegetation as shaped by it — is hard on trees, dropping limbs onto roofs, fences and Energex lines.
 The second is the rulebook.
-The City of Gold Coast regulates tree work through its Vegetation Management Code, and vegetation over 4 metres or mapped on the Vegetation Management Overlay usually needs a permit before it comes down.
+The City of Gold Coast assesses tree work under its City Plan, and vegetation over 4 metres, or mapped on the vegetation management overlay, usually needs council approval before it comes down.
 The Australian Arborist Directory connects Gold Coast homeowners, landlords, body corporates and short-stay operators with local arborists across every suburb, from Coolangatta to Coomera and out to the hinterland.
 No booking fees, no middlemen.

 No booking fees